Learning Fairer Representations with FairVIC

 \subsection{Neural Network Configuration}

-The configurations for the neural networks utilised for both the tabular and language data can be seen in Table~\ref{tab:Architecture}.
+The configurations for the neural networks utilised for the tabular, language, and image data can be seen in Table~\ref{tab:Architecture}.
 To obtain results, each model was run 10 times over random seeds, with a randomised train/test split each time.
 The averages and standard deviations were then outputted from across all 10 of the runs.

 A visualisation for our neural network architecture for tabular data is seen in Figure~\ref{fig:architecture}, alongside our loss terms to illustrate where FairVIC components are applied.

 All models were run with minimal and consistent data preprocessing.
 While some models, such as MetaFair, may underperform due to their reliance on specific sampling techniques, all comparable methods are treated uniformly as in-processing techniques.
 This allows them to be applied to any dataset, ensuring a fair evaluation across models.